West End Neighborhood Library

 The West End Neighborhood Library is a branch of the District of Columbia Public Library in the West End neighborhood of Washington, D.C.
 It is located at 2301 L Street NW.
 The library opened in 1967 at 1101 24th Street NW and was the city's first public library branch to offer air conditioning.

+Buildings

+The library opened on February 24, 1967 in a two-story, brick and concrete building designed by architects Albert Goenner and Associates.
+The 20,000-square-foot building was the 10th of 11 branches erected under the District's Public Works Program that began in 1955.

-A new library opened in 2017 as part of a mixed-use development project designed by architect Enrique Norton.
+The current building for the library opened in 2017 as part of a mixed-use development project designed by architect Enrique Norton.